 While on loan to the Oregon Department of Community Colleges and Workforce Development in 2005, I was part of a team attending a National Governors Association conference on Career Pathways in community colleges.
 I was immediately hooked — here was a way to tie training to industry needs, break degrees into smaller, more manageable “chunks” of credits that followed occupational progression, add wrap-around support systems to ensure completion, and design transitions from secondary to post-secondary and workforce development to educational credentials.
 Working with internal teams at Chemeketa as well as statewide representatives from all 17 community colleges, we built a series of Career Pathways models that are nationally recognized today.

-Ten years later, my perspective on Pathways continues to evolve.
+Thirteen years later, my perspective on Pathways continues to evolve.

 I left Chemeketa in 2011 and am now President of Connections Consulting Inc., an education and workforce consulting firm located in Salem, Oregon.
 I continue to help community colleges in multiple states redesign CTE programs to support students and meet industry needs.
 I also work directly with businesses, nonprofits, industry associations, and government agencies to more deliberately connect local labor market data, occupational skills (including cross-cutting skills), industry-recognized certifications, and credit-based instruction.

 This requires big picture thinking and detailed focus simultaneously.

 This eclectic mixture of “big-picture” policy and frameworks, and the “details” of aligning occupational and labor-market research with college course outcomes, provides a unique perspective of the internal workings of Career Pathways within secondary and post-secondary institutions.
 I have learned why it works, when it doesn’t, and the components of a successful Career Pathways program from the inside out.

 Why another blog about Career Pathways?
 My perspective provides a unique window into this field, one that could change the way organizations design and deliver Pathways in the future.